Why J. Edgar Hoover’s biographer worries about Kash Patel running the FBI

 We have a contrast between two different dangers.
 One is sort of an independent, unaccountable, unelected FBI, like the one that Hoover ran.
 And the other is this highly politicized, highly partisan version that Patel seems to want.

-Are you worried about Kash Patel at the head of the FBI?
+Are you worried about Mr. Patel at the head of the FBI?

 I am worried about Patel at the head of the FBI.